PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 07:08:50
+Last updated: 2024-04-07 07:09:23
-Random Quote: I'm not surviving, I'm just existing. - Brook Soso
+Random Quote: Demons made of snow and ice and cold.
+The ancient enemy.
+The only enemy that matters.  -  Stannis Baratheon